 I am really tired of the rain we are getting here in Leavenworth.
 I know, I know, we need it, but it has sure put a damper on my plans to get out on the water.
 I am still getting reports of good kokanee fishing on Lake Chelan, with fish averaging a fat 13 inches.
 I ran into Joe Zelinski, who was checking catches of coho on the Icicle River for the WDFW, and he had fished Chelan.
 He said that he got a quick limit above the Yacht Club recently, and he marked very good numbers of fish in the lower basin, too.
 He found most of the fish at the 60- to 80-foot depth on the lake.

 Joe mentioned that what is particularly exciting about the numbers and size of the kokanee that are being caught this winter is what we may expect next spring and summer.
-Most of These fish aren’t going to spawn until next year.
+Most of these fish aren’t going to spawn until next year.
 They will be hanging around and feeding all winter long and into next season.
 Anglers might be catching kokanee that are much larger than in recent years.
 We’ll have to wait and see but the prospect of fishing Lake Chelan for kokanee of 15 inches and larger is sure something to look forward to.

 He also showed me a couple of photos from recent trips to Potholes Reservoir.
-He has been trolling crank baits and was catching an amazing variety of fish.
+He has been trolling crankbaits and was catching an amazing variety of fish.
 He was getting mostly walleye, but also had some big bluegill, some crappie and even rainbow trout.
 I did stop by the Icicle River later last week and found a proud angler with a fish he caught while casting from the handicapped platform.
 He had landed a very mature hen.
 This week’s photo was taken on the Icicle last week.

 Fish like to fool me.
 They will ignore my fly or lure to the point that I don’t think they are even there.
 I said last week that I didn’t think the coho were going to show up in the Icicle River in good enough numbers to provide decent fishing.
 Then they did.
 When I stopped by the river I saw more rigs parked at the access than I had all season, and when I looked over the bank there was an angler pumping a fish to the bank.
 I spoke to the angler, and they said they had hooked a few in the stretch below the hatchery and were going to try the spot on East Leavenworth Road before they quit for the day.
-A WDW fish checker was there, and he said that the Icicle River had come up with the heavy rain that fell in Leavenworth, and that pulled the coho into the river.
+A WDFW fish checker was there, and he said that the Icicle River had come up with the heavy rain that fell in Leavenworth, and that pulled the coho into the river.
 Anglers were doing the best they had since the season opened in late September.
 It will remain open through the end of November.
 He reminded anglers about the posted boundary that they can fish on the Icicle, and to keep below it.
 Enforcement is checking.

 My brother Rick and I had planned a trip to Lake Chelan to try to catch a couple of Chinook, but the weather forecast was for high wind.
 It was supposed to rain, too, but we’ve both put up with that while fishing.
 We draw the line at high wind, though.
 So, we are going to give it a shot another day.